 MATS is the NFSA's case processing and decision support tool.
 All establishments subject to official controls by the NFSA are registered in MATS with all their activities subject to controls.
 Official control activities are planned, implemented and followed up using MATS.
 We retrieve data about completed supervisory activities from MATS.

-The guidelines for supervisory activities are set out in the quality system and can also be accessed via MATS.
+The guidelines and instructions for control activities are set out in the Quality System and can also be accessed via MATS.